10 Essential Questions to Ask a Fiduciary Financial Advisor During Your Free Intro Call

 • Tax considerations

-If the advisor jumps directly to products (“You should invest in XYZ”), that is a red flag.
+If the advisor jumps directly to products, that is a red flag.
 They are diagnosing without understanding.

 Retirement wording: